dbountouridis/siren/docs/Usage.md

 |          |            |  Ranking-based decay of recommender salience     |
 |          |       +     |  Number of simulation iterations per recommender      |

+Inside SIREN's code, these functions and parameters are encapsulated in the "Recommendations" class.

 ####  Article settings